hjudgesac/joule_integration_sfsf_public2/Joule_activation_SF/Joule_Permission_SF.md

 14. Click **Save Changes**.</br>
 ![Joule_activation_SF](9Save_Changes.jpg)

-**NOTE**: Above steps will allow authorized users to access the Joule functionality and based on user's data access for supported use case, information will be available.
-Also, this permission is only visible after booster execution in BTP subaccount.
+**NOTE**: The steps above will allow the user to see the Joule icon in SAP SuccessFactors home page.
+The user may still need additional permissions assigned to leverage all the use cases supported by Joule.
+See the preparation section for permissions required to use Employee Central specific use cases.